 Currently, Āse can be found somewhere shaking hands and re-introducing himself to the club world, but that doesn’t mean he isn’t working.
 Some of his upcoming projects include tracks with DJ J Heat, Hoodrat, Obseen and a maybe not-so-secret project with The Twilite Tone.
 His past work even includes an unreleased track with Newark’s own Nadus, “I wonder, if he remembers this…[it’s] called “Grab a Girl”.
 I don’t think anyone’s ever gonna hear it though (lol)…”

 When asked, who his favorite artists were, he definitely wasn’t shy to admit the stagnant state of hip hop.
-“I don’t have any favorite rappers right now; they are all copying each other, so I’ll go with producers: Sliink, Fire, Rell, Cashy, Obseen, and Nadus…OH YEAH, and the Fofofadi Zoo crew.”
-While he can easily name some of his favorite producers, naming people he’d love to collaborate with was a bit more challenging; however, his eclectic list gives us a bit more insight on his alternate ears: “My list could go on for days there’s so many dope people out here, but I’ll leave you with four: Ms.Badu, Beach House, The Weeknd, and Cashmere Cat.”
+“I don’t have any favorite rappers right now; they are all copying each other, so I’ll go with producers: Sliink, Fire, Rell, Cashy, Obseen, and Nadus…” While he can easily name some of his favorite producers, naming people he’d love to collaborate with was a bit more challenging; however, his eclectic list gives us a bit more insight on his alternate ears: “My list could go on for days there’s so many dope people out here, but I’ll leave you with four: Ms.Badu, Beach House, The Weeknd, and Cashmere Cat.”

 Even though he’s still only knee-deep into the game, Āse has already figured out his five-year plan, envisioning himself on a third Europe tour living out the dream.
 Given an ultimatum of either having a family and being an average producer or not being able to have a family but becoming the biggest producer, Āse surprisingly (or maybe not so surprisingly considering his hunger) chose the latter.
 “I choose [to not have a family].
 I’m sure my brother or sister will have kids, so I’ll love them just the same.”